SteveALee/fullmeasure-blog/source/_posts/back-in-the-saddle.md

 And then Alexa played the wonderful [Autumn Leaves by Adderly et al](https://www.youtube.com/watch?v=u37RF5xKNq8).
 The very tune I was working on before my crash but seem to have forgotten about (I'm not fully recovered yet)!
 So that's the second piece to work on.

-I'll start off with small sections and pizz, learning by ear using my slightly improved ear thanks to IFR.
-Hopefully building up and then adding a bit of arco for melody.
+I'll start off with small sections and pizz, learning by ear using my improved ear thanks to Improvise for Real.
+I've also gained from the latest neuroscience based techniques for music skills learning picked up from BrainJo and Musical U (eg desirable difficulty).
+Hopefully I'll be building up from there and then adding a bit of arco for melody or drone.
 It's probably a good time to use [musicpracticetools.net](https://musicpracticetools.net) again for accessing youtube, transcriptions, recordings etc but I've decided I prefer pen and ink for journaling.

 And then hopefully I'll soon be ready to get back together with my guitar playing jam partner for some music making!